tomuvak/testing-gc-core/README.md

 This library is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License);
 see [LICENSE.txt](LICENSE.txt).

+See also [`com.tomuvak.testing-gc`][1]: this library offers _primitive_ utilities for triggering garbage collection, while that one (which uses these primitive utilities under the hood) offers higher-level constructs to help in actual testing scenarios involving garbage collection, using [weak references][2].

 ## Table of contents
 * [Rationale](#rationale)
 * [How to use `com.tomuvak.testing-gc-core`](#how-to-use-comtomuvaktesting-gc-core)